hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part3-understanding-the-backend.md

 ---
 I﻿n the previous [article](https://developer.hpe.com/blog/open-sourcing-workshops-on-demand-part2-deploying-the-backend/) of this series, I explained how to deploy the backend server of our Workshops-on-Demand infrastructure.

-I﻿ will take time today to dig into the details of this server.
-I will cover the inners of the registration process explaining how a workshop is deployed on the backend server.
-Even though it takes only a few minutes to the backend server to deploy a workshop, there are many processes taking place in the background.
-We will discover them together today.
+In this article, I will dig into details on the backend server.
+I will cover the inner workings of the registration process, explaining how a workshop is deployed on the backend server.
+Even though it takes only a few minutes for the backend server to deploy a workshop, there are many processes taking place in the background, which I will cover here.

 A﻿s a reminder, here is a diagram showing the different parts of the Workshops-on-Demand infrastructure.
-I will focus today again on the backend server side and more precisely on the Jupyterhub server where all the automation takes place.
+In this article, I will once again focus on the backend server side and, more precisely, on the JupyterHub server, where all the automation takes place.

 ![](/img/wod-blogserie3-archi3.png "Workshops-on-Demand Architecture")

 #### B﻿ackend server  / workshops deployment lifecycle

 T﻿he following picture is depicting what happens on the backend server when a participant has registered for a workshop.
-If you remember the fisrt article, you know that upon registration, the frontend sends through a procmail api call instructions to the backend server so that the latter can proceed with the workshop preparation and deployment.
+If you remember the first article, you know that upon registration, the frontend sends through a procmail api call instructions to the backend server so that the latter can proceed with the workshop preparation and deployment.
 Once done with these different tasks, it informs back the api-db server through api calls with the relevant information.

 L﻿et 's now look in details what is really happening  on the backend server's side: